 - If the link doesn't work, open a browser and go to myperfectgift.ca.

-- handle to the balance check section on the site.
+- Navigate to the balance check section on the homepage.

-- Enter your 16-digit card number and 3-digit CVV exactly as shown in your email.
+- Enter your 16-digit card number and 3-digit CVV exactly as shown in your email — no spaces, no dashes.

 - Your current balance will display on screen.
 Screenshot it or write it down for reference.